 If you prefer video over text, we made a short under 4 min video for you:

-Here are a few examples of how different cultures approach decision making:
+Here are a few examples of cultural influences in decision making:

 The USA decision making style

 The USA is a culture of very flat management structures – until it comes to decision making.
 The culture is egalitarian in that individuals are free to challenge authority, but often surprisingly top-down in that the priority is usually sped and to get things moving along, a manager may make a snap decision.
 Once this has been made, it won’t be questioned.
 This obsession with speed can be the downfall of Americans doing business with other cultures, where decision making can take a long time and trying to rush the other side puts you in a position of weakness.

 German companies tend to have steeper hierarchies.
 In general, the boss in the workplace is referred to and there is a degree of formality.
 Yet German managers usually include their co-workers and subordinates in the decision making process, where the input of technical experts is valued.
 Structure, process and productivity are all important drivers in German decision making.
 Because German culture is individualistic, managers are prepared to take responsibility for the choices they make.

 Scandinavian cultures are more likely to base decision making on social factors; what will benefit the group, as opposed to the individual.
 In Sweden, decisions are made by consensus and as such, may take a long time.
 Once a decision is made, it won’t change, generally, because so much discussion has gone into making it in the first place.
 By the time a conclusion is reached, everybody is on board.